golemfactory/golem-docs/src/markdoc/partials/docs/accessing-the-internet.md

----
-title: Tutorial on how to access the Internet from the Provider
-description: Accessing the Internet from Provider Tutorial
-type: tutorial
----

 ## Introduction

 In this tutorial, you will learn how to quickly access the internet when running code on the Golem network.
 You will get familiar with the concept of Golem manifest, outbound, and some security policies that are in place to protect the providers from malicious code.